 Well, that might have cleared some doubts you had regarding successful CB radio service installation.
 So, now you’re ready to perform a correct tuning for your antenna so that you can work efficiently with your CB radio service.
 Cool.

-- The location of the vehicle: It’s very important to find a suitable location for you to park your vehicle where there will be no disturbances for a long period of time.
+- The location of the vehicle: It’s very important to find a suitable location for you to park your vehicle where there will be no disturbances for a long period.
 See, the point of tuning is getting the most accurate reading.
-And what could possibly block your efforts to get that?
+And what could block your efforts to get that?
 Well, plenty of stuff.

 - Plenty of space around the vehicle: You need to have plenty of open space around the vehicle to get an accurate reading.
 What this means is that you should find a spot where there are no trees, buildings, and other major obstructions about 20 meters from the center of your vehicle.